 Today Thursday 06 February 2025, Mr John John Rawsthorne visited The Mitre to share some important Bishops sport history.

-His father-in-law was Vernon Staegmann, who did Post Matric in 1950 as an U17, and who as a 16-year-old, set the school record for long jump which was broken last year (74 years later).
+His father-in-law was Vernon Staegmann, who did Post Matric at Bishops in 1950 as an U17, and who as a 16-year-old, set the school record for long jump which was broken last year (74 years later).

 Vernon always said how he would have liked the record to be broken and religiously came to spectate at the annual sports event, but alas he passed on only a short while before this was to happen.